ipfs-shipyard/ignite-metrics/docs/telemetry/CollectionPolicy.md

 ## Metrics collection expectations

-It's important to clarify that our intention for telemetry within our projects is solely to prioritize our work efforts in bringing us all to the web3 mecca.
-This includes not violating our users expectations of privacy nor anonymity.
+It's important to clarify that our intention for telemetry gathering within our projects is solely to prioritize our work efforts in improving the most useful features.
+Telemetry is used for usage analysis and is not violating our users expectations of privacy nor anonymity.

 ### Application data vs User data